 Just log in with the credentials you just made and you’ve completed the installation!
 At this point you can add your theme and start publishing content.

 Have questions or difficulty following this tutorial?
+Does WordPress web design and development not sound at all like something you want to deal with?
 Send me a message.
 I would be glad to help you troubleshoot.